Machine Learning for Centrifugal Pump Design

 Objectives

-Design choices and performance gains
+Centrifugal pump design choices and optimized performance gains

-In this case, we discover a Pareto front of candidate designs in 3 dimensions (1 dimension for each of the objectives).
+In this case, we discover a Pareto front of candidate centrifugal pump designs in 3 dimensions (1 dimension for each of the objectives).
 Every point on this front - as shown below - is an optimal compromise between the 3 objectives.

 So we can select a final design based on what priorities we choose - effectively weighting the objectives based on relative importance.
 At this stage, these are all surrogate model points, so have not been ‘realized’ as actual blade shapes and assessed in higher-fidelity simulation.